-Following an 11 kilometres descent the Colle Sestriere looms, a climb of 9.2 kilometres with an average gradient of 5.4% and ramps of up to 9%.
-The final mountain stage of the 2015 Giro d’Italia concluded with the Finestre/Sestriere combo.
-Leader Alberto Contador lost more than 2 minutes after being dropped on the gravel roads of the Finestre, yet his overall victory was not jeopardized.
+The finale of the penultimate stage of the 2015 Giro d’Italia’s final mountain stage was played out on these very roads.
+The last 50 kilometres took in the Colle delle Finestre and the climb to Sestriere.
+Maglia rosa Alberto Contador lost more than 2 minutes after being dropped on the gravel roads of the Finestre, yet his overall victory was not jeopardized.
 Fabio Aru took the stage honours and finished second on GC, still 2 minutes down on the now retired Spaniard.

-In 2018, the route continues to the steep Jafferau, where Eddy Merckx climbed to victory in the 1972 Giro, thus cementing his overall lead which ultimately led him to winning the pink jersey that year.
+In 2015, the stage ended in Sestriere, but now it’s just a passage with almost 50 kilometres remaining.
+A long descent drops down to Oulx and a 13 kilometres section leads through the valley to Bardonecchia.
+This is the base of the steep Jafferau, where Eddy Merckx climbed to victory in the 1972 Giro, thus cementing his overall lead which ultimately led him to winning the pink jersey that year.

 Giro d’Italia 2018 stage 19: Route maps, height profiles, and more